 All part numbers in parenthesis () refer to Steering Column Mounting Pics on page 3.
 All part numbers beginning with # refer to the Steering Column Blowup on page 4.

 The 1967 model year saw the introduction of the General Motors first generation, energy absorbing, collapsible steering columns.
-At the very start of production there was a recall where a very great number of the steering shafts and lower bearings were replaced.
-This is why we identify the steering shaft and lower bearing parts for the 1967 Corvette in this paper as being (Late) since all early parts should have been recalled and replaced.
+Right after the very start of production the lower steering column bearing was revised and a clamp, nut, and bolt were added to retain the bearing in place.
+This is why we identify the steering shaft and lower bearing parts for the 1967 Corvette in this paper as being (Late) revisions.
+They were the same as the 1968 lower bearing parts.